hanshengchiu/reorderables/README.md

 ### ReorderableWrap

 This widget can also limit the minimum and maximum amount of children in each run, on top of the size-based policy in Wrap's algorithm.
 See API references for more details.
+*Since v0.2.5, children of ReorderableWrap don't need to have a key explicitly specified.

 ``` dart
 class _WrapExampleState extends State<WrapExample> {